mesfind/ml-material/setup.md

 ~~~
 {: bash}

-For instance, to create a new conda environment called `pygmt` with Python 3.11:
+For instance, to create a new conda environment called `pygmt` with Python 3.12

 ~~~
-admin@MacBook~ $ conda create --name pygmt python=3.11
+admin@MacBook~ $ conda create --name ml-climate python=3.12
 ~~~
 {: .bash}

 To activate the environment:

 ~~~
-admin@MacBook~ $ conda activate pygmt
+admin@MacBook~ $ conda activate ml-climate
 ~~~
 {: .bash}